TheVishalKumar369/NexusComos/paper.md

 # Implementation

 NexusCosmos is implemented in pure Python with minimal dependencies.
-The core library requires only the `requests` package.
+The core library requires only the `requests` package [@requests].
 Optional features are available through extras:

 - `nexuscosmos[async]` - Async support via `aiohttp`
 - `nexuscosmos[progress]` - Progress bars via `tqdm`
 - `nexuscosmos[pandas]` - DataFrame export via `pandas`
-- `nexuscosmos[astropy]` - Astropy integration
+- `nexuscosmos[astropy]` - Astropy integration [@astropy]

 The architecture follows a modular design with base classes that can be extended for specific data sources.